AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/parameter_file.rst

 ----------

-The assignment section of the parameter file is the smallest one, and it contains only the convergence criteria for assignment in terms of maximum number of iterations and target Relative Gap.
+The assignment section of the parameter file is the smallest one, and it contains only the convergence criteria for assignment in terms of the maximum number of iterations and target Relative Gap.

 .. image:: ../images/parameters_assignment_example.png